j2e2/slc/README.md

 To be done.

-## Parents
+## Parens
-Parents are based on lists, so our parents are square parents.
+Parens are based on lists, so our parens are square parens.

 To be done.